agolautner/js-score-keeper/README.md

 # scorekeeper
-A very simple webapp for keeping the score during one of those thrilling ping-pong matches we all play from time to time ...right?
+This is a very simple webapp that I made before I learned to use React, for keeping the score during those thrilling ping-pong matches we all play from time to time ...right?

-I got the idea for the design from an online course I follow, but the implementaton and the script itself are entirely my own.
+I got the idea for the design from an online course I followed, but the implementaton and the script itself are entirely my own.